-Not only have the Vandals been making progress on the field, their academic performance has been on a steady incline.
+It took an unfaltering work ethic and a commitment to doing everything right for the program to be on the solid footing it is today.
+Bits and pieces of the progress made deep within the program were evident before the wins started to build on the field.
 Broc Westlake, a linebacker throughout Petrino’s tenure, graduated in December 2015 with a perfect 4.0 grade-point average and was one of two Vandals to earn the department’s prestigious Rich and Mary Fox Award, which is given annually to the graduating student-athlete(s) with the highest cumulative grade-point average.
 In graduating Summa Cum Laude, he also was recognized as a National Football Foundation’s Hampshire Honor Society.

 From the minute he arrived on the University of Idaho campus, Petrino infused the Vandals with an intensity that reverberated around the Kibbie Dome and throughout the Vandal Family.
 His practices mirror his personality – focused, intense and determined.